sebadima/woo-mailerlite/readme.txt

 == Changelog ==

+= 1.0.1 (11th May 2017) =
+* Improvement: Added description and link to API key setting
+* Fix: Settings not being saved
+* Fix: Groups not being available when entering API key for the first time

 = 1.0 (11th May 2017) =
 * Initial release

 == Upgrade Notice ==

+= 1.0.1 (11th May 2017) =
+* Improvement: Added description and link to API key setting
+* Fix: Settings not being saved
+* Fix: Groups not being available when entering API key for the first time

 = 1.0 (11th May 2017) =
 Initial release